-The information on this page refers to LM-X v5.1.2 or newer, which added the ability to specify the duration for storing denial information.
+The information on this page refers to LM-X v5.5 or newer, which extended the LICENSE_FILE setting to support specifying a file path in addition to specifying a file name, and changed the LICENSE_FILE setting name to LICENSE_PATH.
 If you are using a previous version of LM-X, please see the documentation for the previous version.